spz1st/spz1st.github.io/_posts/2016-08-18-continuous-integration.md

 Check **Trigger builds remotely (e.g., from scripts)** and set **Authentication Token**.
-The token will be included in the URL used to trigger the build (Fig. 2).
+The token will be included in the URL used to trigger the build (Fig. 3).

-Please note that here you have the option to set the build to be triggered by a push to a github repository.
+Please note that here you have the option to set the build to be triggered by a push to a [GitHub](http://github.com) repository.
-But we chose not to use this option because

-   1. Somehow we could not get it to work after half dozen tries
-   2. More importantly, we wanted to trigger the build only by a push or merge to the master branch, not just a push to any branches.
+But we chose not to use this option because we wanted to trigger the build only by a push or merge to the master branch, not just a push to any branches.
 The webhook you can set up at [GitHub](http://github.com) doesn't give you the opiton to specify a specific branch.
+(Actually for some unknown causes, we could not get it to work after half dozen tries to trigger a build on the [Jenkins](https://jenkins.io/) server upon a push to the [GitHub](http://github.com) repository.)

 #### Pipeline